Selling Food Under Fake Labels

 The Institute for Global Food Security says the Italian Mafia is raking in profits from the olive and high-end cheese trade.
-The Central America drug cartels are buying low-grade food and, through the miracle of relabelling, it turns us as high-grade, high-priced product on supermarket shelves.
+The Central America drug cartels are buying low-grade food and, through the miracle of relabelling, turning it into high-grade, high-priced products on supermarket shelves.

 The Danger of Adulterated Food

-INTERPOL has found peanuts labelled as pine nuts.
-Most of us know, the consequence for some people with severe allergic reactions to peanuts can be sudden death.
+INTERPOL has found peanuts mislabeled as pine nuts.
+Most of us know that the consequence for some people with severe allergic reactions to peanuts can be sudden death.

 Is that red snapper above or below?
 Which one is tilapia?
 Once fileted it is hard to tell one fish from another.
 Answer below.